david-macmahon/HashpipeIBVerbs.jl/README.md

 "posts" them to the IB Verbs layer for transmission.
 Once a packet is posted, the corresponding packet buffer should not be modified until after it has been transmitted.
-The best way to ensure this is to only modify packet buffers for packets that have been acquired from the library (posted packets pending transmission are not acquirable in this way).
+The best way to ensure this is to only modify packet buffers for packets that have been acquired from the library (posted packets still pending transmission are not acquirable in this way).

 #### Acquiring packets